Eastern Journey Stories

 I met Kent in 1975 as an 18-year-old freshman at Acadia University.
 He was a 26-year-old teacher returning to school to up his credentials.
 While I was forging my path, Kent already knew his.
 He grew up in a tiny Nova Scotian fishing village and ultimately applied his considerable talent to impact the lives in the small community he loved.
 During his teaching career he developed a measurable performance-improving math program, received a rare Canadian Prime Minister’s Award, was honored by Furman University in the United States, and received an offer from the UAE.
 Upon retiring from Lockeport High School, the latter hired him as a Cluster Manager at the Abu Dhabi Education Council in 2007.
 He was one of a very few select teachers from around the world to help that country modernize its educational system.

 Kent also found his way into the Nova Scotian Basketball Hall of Fame in 2017.
 During his tenure at LRHS, Kent coached more provincial championships in basketball than any other coach in the province's history.
 His team, while classified at the “B” level, often competed on an equal footing with “A” teams.
-John Wooden, the renowned UCLA coach with whom Kent met on occasion, influenced his coaching and philosophy most notably via Wooden’s famous Pyramid of Success.
-Kent imbued that philosophy deep into the hearts and minds of his students and
+John Wooden, the renowned UCLA coach who Kent met on two occasions, influenced his coaching and philosophy most notably via Wooden’s famous Pyramid of Success.
+Kent imbued that philosophy deep into the hearts and minds of his students

 Kent, a two-time cancer survivor, like any great teacher lives a philosophical life and carries a primary goal of serving others.
 His study, while in the UAE, into the etymological meaning of his last name yielded “to serve and expect nothing in return.”
 How fitting!